mixologee/tirvandor/homebrewery-files/monster-manual-homebrewery.md

 # Chapter 2
 # Thaldros Military
 :
-The iron fist of the Thaldros Empire—disciplined soldiers, ruthless inquisitors, and devastating war machines that enforce the Emperor's will.
+The iron fist of the Thaldros Empireâ€”disciplined soldiers, ruthless inquisitors, and devastating war machines that enforce the Emperor's will.

 ## Thaldros Conscript